Sparse identification of nonlinear dynamics with library optimization mechanism: Recursive long-term prediction perspective: Proposed approach

 Finally, the data-driven model is obtained as

-The optimization problem \eqref{Eq:Phi^star=argmin(Jms)} has a two-layer architecture: the library optimization is conducted in the outer layer problem \eqref{Eq:Phi^star=argmin(Jms)}, whereas the data-driven model, given by $\varPhi$ and evaluated in \eqref{Eq:Phi^star=argmin(Jms)}, is obtained via sparse regression \eqref{Eq:xi_i=argmin(Theta(XSR,WSR;Phi))}.
+The proposed optimization problem is formulated with a two-layer architecture.
+The library optimization is performed in the outer-layer problem \eqref{Eq:Phi^star=argmin(Jms)}, while the data-driven model, given by $\varPhi$ and evaluated in \eqref{Eq:Phi^star=argmin(Jms)}, is obtained via sparse regression \eqref{Eq:xi_i=argmin(Theta(XSR,WSR;Phi))}, which constitutes the inner-layer problem.
 The loss function $J_{ms}\Of{\varPhi}$ is constructed on the basis of $\hat{x}^{LL_{i}}\Of{k}$, which is the $k$-step-ahead RLT prediction of $x^{LL_{i}}\Of{k}$.
 Note that $\hat{x}^{LL_{i}}\Of{k}$ is obtained by using the data-driven model recurrently from the initial condition data $x^{LL_{i}}\Of{0}$, as described in \eqref{Eq:xhat^LLi(k+1)} and \eqref{Eq:xhat^LLi(0)}.
-Therefore, solving \eqref{Eq:Phi^star=argmin(Jms)} yields the appropriate library considering the RLT prediction accuracy.
-The coefficients $\varXi$ of the basis functions in the model \eqref{Eq:xhat^LLi(k+1)} to be validated are determined by the sparse regression \eqref{Eq:xi_i=argmin(Theta(XSR,WSR;Phi))}.
-Then, the resultant model \eqref{Eq:x(k+1)=Theta(x,w,Phi^ast)Xi^ast} is constructed as the sparse linear combination of the basis functions optimized on the basis of the accurate RLT prediction accuracy.
-Consequently, the SINDy-LOM approach obtains the parsimonious and interpretable data-driven model achieving accurate RLT prediction.
+Therefore, solving \eqref{Eq:Phi^star=argmin(Jms)} yields an appropriate library with consideration of the RLT prediction accuracy.
+The coefficients $\varXi$ of the basis functions in \eqref{Eq:xhat^LLi(k+1)} are determined by the sparse regression \eqref{Eq:xi_i=argmin(Theta(XSR,WSR;Phi))}.
+The resultant model \eqref{Eq:x(k+1)=Theta(x,w,Phi^ast)Xi^ast} is constructed as the sparse linear combination of the basis functions optimized for accurate RLT prediction.
+Consequently, the SINDy-LOM approach yields the parsimonious dynamical model that achieves accurate RLT prediction.

-The specific procedure for the SINDy-LOM approach is summarized in Procedure \ref{Procedure_SINDy-LOM}, where the optimization strategy for the outer layer problem \eqref{Eq:Phi^star=argmin(Jms)} is denoted as OS4OLP.
+The specific procedure for the SINDy-LOM approach is summarized in Procedure \ref{Procedure_SINDy-LOM}, where the optimization strategy for the outer-layer problem \eqref{Eq:Phi^star=argmin(Jms)} is denoted as OS4OLP.
 In Procedure \ref{Procedure_SINDy-LOM}, $\mathcal{R}\Of{v} = \gamma \Norm{v}{0}$.
+Fig. \ref{Fig_Overview_SINDyLOM} illustrates the schematic of the SINDy-LOM approach.
 Unfortunately, \eqref{Eq:Phi^star=argmin(Jms)} involves a non-convex optimization, which is a drawback of SINDy-LOM.
-Various optimization techniques such as particle swarm optimization and the genetic algorithm (GA) can be employed as the OS4OLP to solve \eqref{Eq:Phi^star=argmin(Jms)}.
+Various optimization techniques such as particle swarm optimization (PSO) and the genetic algorithm (GA) can be employed as the OS4OLP to solve \eqref{Eq:Phi^star=argmin(Jms)}.
 In the future, we will reformulate \eqref{Eq:Phi^star=argmin(Jms)} to improve the computational efficiency.